Trump Rips NBC, Forgets His Own History

 Trump’s history with NBC stands in stark contrast to his current criticism of the network.
 The relationship became increasingly strained during his political career, with Trump often singling out NBC and its cable news counterpart MSNBC for what he perceives as unfair coverage.

-In recent developments, Amazon Prime Video announced plans to begin streaming “The Apprentice,” potentially introducing a new generation of viewers to the show that helped cement Trump’s public persona before his entry into politics.
+In recent developments, Amazon Prime Video announced it has begun streaming “The Apprentice,” potentially introducing a new generation of viewers to the show that helped cement Trump’s public persona before his entry into politics.
 Mark Burnett, the show’s producer, reportedly remains one of Trump’s closest allies.

 Experts suggest these actions reflect what they call a “fundamental disrespect for the principles underlying a democratic commitment to a free press” and risk creating self-censorship among reporters.
-Trump has also threatened to revoke broadcast licenses and has sought to punish journalists for not using Trump-mandated terminology.
+Trump has also threatened to revoke broadcast licenses and has sought to punish journalists for not using Trump-mandated terminology, specifically the Associated Press.

 The recent clash with the NBC reporter highlights the ongoing tension between Trump and media organizations that he perceives as critical of his administration, even those with which he has had significant professional relationships in the past.